Welcome to Class 6

 How do we see?
 Parts of the human eye

 How shadows are formed and how they change depending on the angle of the light source

 Reflections and how light travels

 We will be conducting experiments to investigate light, shadow, reflection and colour

-In other learning, we will be examining the art of Henry Moore and Paul Nash.
+In other learning, we will be examining the art of War artists including Paul Nash.

 We will be studying aspects of WWI and WWII and looking at the causes and casualties of war.
 As a class, we will look at ways to encourage peace and harmony.
 In computing, we will focus on word processing and research skills.

-On Thursday 5th October, 2017, Year 6 visited the Imperial War Museum North.
+Year 6 visited the Imperial War Museum North on

 What is Safe Squad?